-- If you take your child out for an appointment, an event or if they have become ill, please sign them out through the school office when you are leaving the building. - If you are bringing your child to school after 9:00 a.m., please sign them into our late attendance book located outside our school office.
+- If you take your child out for an appointment, an event or if they have become ill, please sign them out through the school office when you are leaving the building. - If you are bringing your child to school after the morning bell in the a.m., please sign them into our late attendance book located outside our school office.